RussStation/RussStation/README.md

 Finally, to start the server, run Dream Daemon and enter the path to your compiled RussStation.dmb file.
-Make sure to set the port to the one you specified in the config.txt, and set the Security box to 'Safe'.
+Make sure to set the port to the one you specified in the config.txt, and set the Security box to 'Trusted'.
 Then press GO and the server should start up and be ready to join.
 It is also recommended that you set up the SQL backend (see below).

 ## UPDATING

-To update an existing installation, first back up your /config and /data folders as these store your server configuration, player preferences and banlist.
+If you're using git, just run `git pull`, otherwise, first back up your /config and /data folders as these store your server configuration, player preferences and banlist.

 Then, extract the new files (preferably into a clean directory, but updating in place should work fine), copy your /config and /data folders back into the new